MikeMcQuaid/GitInPractice/02-Committing.md

 # Committing
 How to create a new repository on disk and create commits.
-Start with adding whole files to commits, then everything, then selective changes and customizing the way of interacting with Git messages and commit chunk selection.<br>
+Start with adding whole files to commits, then everything, then selective changes and customizing the way of interacting with Git messages and commit chunk selection.<br/>

 Relies on Git installation and version control concepts from the previous chapter.